CartoDB/documentation/app/content/carto-user-manual/tutorials/create-a-tileset-and-build-a-basic-visualization.md

    ![Data Explorer create tileset](/img/cloud-native-workspace/tutorials/tutorial6_de_create_tileset_button.png)

 6. Now from this interface will allow you to set the location and name of the output tileset in a directory within the `CARTO Data Warehouse` where the user has write permissions.
 In the case of the `CARTO Data Warehouse` connection for this user account the directory is `carto-dw-ac-t4cgd7ox.data`.
-Once you have completed this configuration, click on *Continue*.
+Once you have completed this configuration, click on *Save here*.

    ![Data Explorer create tileset settings](/img/cloud-native-workspace/tutorials/tutorial6_de_create_tileset_destination.png)